If you’ve tried to eat “better” in the past, but slipped back into old habits, you’re not alone!

-That’s why I created the “From Surviving to Thriving” course.
+That’s why I created the Sweet Spot Kitchen program.
 Most people, even in cardiac rehab, don’t have access to that 6 hours of dietitian time, let alone more.
 I used to offer packages with more counselling sessions, but it is prohibitively expensive for people.

-But now, with our increased comfort using virtual platforms, I was able to create this course with about 6 hours of video guidance plus another 10 half-hour weekly live sessions, for a total of 11 hours, and share the cost over a group instead of just one person.
+But now, with our increased comfort using virtual platforms, I was able to create a series of videos and a live support component and share the cost over a group instead of just one person.